Get insider access

 Bose vs Anker

 Anker's headphones and earbuds are usually cheaper than Bose products, and the brand's best products can compete with Bose's in terms of noise cancelling.
-Many Anker products come with sound customization features, but Bose is the better brand if you're looking for neutral sound out of the box.
+Many Anker products come with sound customization features, but Bose is the better brand if you're looking for a more balanced sound out of the box.
 Bose also makes much more comfortable over-ear headphones.
 Check out our article on the best Anker headphones for more info.

 Lineup